Mohammed-Abed-Alkareem/Arduino-Interfacing-Tasks/README.md

-# Task: DC Motors with Encoders & Serial Communication
+## Task: DC Motors with Encoders & Serial Communication

-## Overview
+### Overview

-This project demonstrates using an encoder with a DC motor controlled by an Arduino, utilizing a joystick for speed and direction.
+This task demonstrates using an encoder with a DC motor controlled by an Arduino, utilizing a joystick for speed and direction.
 Real-time feedback on motor position, speed, and direction is displayed on an LCD.

-## Components
+### Components

 - Arduino
 - DC Motor with Encoder
+- Motor Driver (e.g., L298N)
 - Joystick (Potentiometer)
-- LCD
+- LCD (I2C)
 - Jumper wires

-## Circuit Diagram
+### Circuit Diagram

 Connect the components as shown in the circuit diagram: